You expect your air conditioner to work perfectly fine every time you turn it on; after all, it is your comfort companion in every season.

 The refrigerant shortage is not due to your air conditioner using up the fluid.
 Leakage is a likely culprit in this situation.
 The cracks may build up over time in the AC coil leading to leakage.
 Further, not taking out time for regular maintenance can lead to corrosion in the long run.

 You cannot do much on your own in this situation as it is not just about filling the refrigerant; the levels must match exactly with the levels specified by your AC’s manufacture.
 You would have to contact a professional to check the refrigerant levels and figure out the reason for leakage.

 You can avoid this problem in the future by ensuring regular maintenance of your air conditioner.

 Do you remember the last time you cleaned the air filters of your air conditioner?

 If your answer is no, then it’s a big problem as your AC may not be able to work properly due to dirty, clogged up filters.
 No matter what type of air conditioner you have, cleaning the filters is a must!

 The job of the filters is to ensure proper air circulation.
 If they are filled with debris, then airflow is pretty much blocked.
 In this case, your system has to work harder to cool your home, and over a period of time, it can stop working.

-Dirty air filters can also freeze your outdoor AC unit, which hinders your system’s working and, in some cases, is the reason why your AC doesn’t turn on.
+Dirty air filters can also freeze your outdoor AC unit, which hinders your system’s working and, in some cases, is the reason why your AC is not turning on.